Regional

 We commission a market value appraisal for the monastery mill and the barn, as well as a substance analysis for both buildings.

-The municipal council decides to sell the Klosterschänke to UMBRUCH Gruppe GmbH.
+The municipal council approves the sale of the former inn to UMBRUCH Gruppe GmbH.

-During a meeting between Daniel Haver and Mayor Frank Zimmermann at the municipal administration of Boitzenburger Land, the idea of the UMBRUCH Group taking over the former inn first emerged.
+In a meeting between Daniel Haver and Mayor Frank Zimmermann at the Boitzenburger Land municipal administration, the idea of the UMBRUCH Gruppe taking over the former inn was conceived for the first time.

 Press